SpecialAPI/ModdedBugFix/README.md

    * Fixes the mod not loading for languages other than English.
  * A Bleaker Item Pack
    * Fixes exceptions caused by the Carrot when not picked up.
-   * Fixes exceptions caused by Chamber of Frog bullefonts when no enemies are nearby.
+   * Fixes exceptions caused by Chamber of Frog bullets when no enemies are nearby, when the projectiles don't have an owner or when the owner isn't in a room.
    * Fixes exceptions caused by Winchester's Hat when not picked up.
    * Fixes the mod not loading for languages other than English.
    * Fixes the Golden Circlet messing with pickup drop chances.